- Program List

 - About Exploring Music

-Shostakovich, Dmitri, Part I (FREE)
+Shostakovich, Dmitri, Part I Purchase Now

 "He forged a musical language of colossal emotional power" says Grove’s Dictionary.
 This week will be the first of a two-part series exploring the life and times of Dmitri Shostakovich.
 From his four-note "D-Es-C-H" signature to the musical sounds of the KGB knocking on his door, Bill will help us understand these hidden meanings in his music.
 Born in Tsarist Russia and living through the establishment of the USSR, his music reflects all of these political changes with emotional depth for the world to hear.
 Also, having his ear to the ground for music from other places, we will hear his Tahiti Trot and waltzes.